-Items IV.2.b.(1) through IV.2.b.(5) above are part of the standard application package in Grants.gov and can be completed through the download application process.
-Items IV.2.b.(6) through IV.2.b.(10) must be completed and attached by clicking on "Add Attachments" found in item 15 of the SF-424, Application for Federal Assistance.
+Items IV.2.a.(1) through IV.2.a.(5) above are part of the standard application package in Grants.gov and can be completed through the download application process.
+Items IV.2.a.(6) through IV.2.a.(10) must be completed and attached by clicking on "Add Attachments" found in item 15 of the SF-424, Application for Federal Assistance.
 This will create a zip file that allows for transmittal of the documents electronically via Grants.gov.

 Applicants should carefully follow specific Grants.gov instructions at www.grants.gov to ensure the attachments will be accepted by the Grants.gov system.
 A receipt from Grants.gov indicates only that an application was transferred to a system.
 It does not provide details concerning whether all attachments (or how many attachments) transferred successfully.
-Applicants using Grants.gov will receive email notifications over a period of up to two business days as the application moves through intermediate systems before the applicant learns via a validation or rejection notification whether NIST has received the application.
+Applicants will receive a series of receipts during a process of up to two business days before the application is either validated as electronically received by the Federal agency system, or rejected by it.

-c.
+b.
 Application Format